 - Ergonomic design: Inadequate handholds make manual lifting of wood pallets more difficult and increase the risk of contact stress.
 Built-in handholds on plastic pallets ensure ergonomic efficiency and easy lifting.

 - Uniform construction: Plastic pallets have uniform dimensions, rounded edges, and smooth surfaces.
 There are no risks of injury from splinters or protruding nails while handling plastic pallets.

-The handling benefits of plastic pallets listed above also help to speed up throughput at warehouses and distribution centers by making loading and unloading easier.
+The handling benefits of plastic pallets also help to speed up throughput at warehouses and distribution centers by making loading and unloading easier.
 This ultimately increases efficiency in the supply chain, reducing overall costs.

-While the way to properly lift a pallet is the same for both plastic and wood platforms, plastic shipping pallets provide a safer and more reliable alternative to wood.
+While the method to properly lift a pallet is the same for both plastic and wood platforms, plastic shipping pallets provide a safer and more reliable alternative to wood.
 Switching to plastic pallets helps minimize warehouse injuries, lowering your total cost of business (TCOB) over time.

 Properly lifting a pallet is a skill that not only enhances workplace safety but also improves productivity by preventing injuries and damaged goods.
 Taking precautions and using a lighter, more durable pallet not only protects employees but also promotes a culture of safety in the workplace, leading to a more productive and accident-free environment for everyone.

 Companies looking to make the switch to plastic pallets should consider iGPS plastic pallets for all their shipping needs.
 Our lightweight, recyclable plastic pallets incorporate RFID technology, making them traceable throughout a supply chain.
 For more information, contact us at 1-800-884-0225, email a specialist at [email protected], or visit our contact page.